No tolerance for ethnic, sectarian hatred: Erdoğan - Türkiye News

 The ruling Justice and Development Party (AKP) will not tolerate those who are trying to break the unity of this nation by triggering ethnic and sectarian hatred in Türkiye, President Recep Tayyip Erdoğan has said, reiterating that democracy and development will continue to make the 2023 vision of Türkiye.

-“We will never allow the ethnic and sectarian hatred, recently fueled by obscure types, to poison the unity, solidarity and eternal brotherhood of our nation,” Erdoğan said at a ceremony for the inauguration of the 21st foundation of the AKP late Aug.
+“We will never allow the ethnic and sectarian hatred, recently fueled by obscure types, to poison the unity, solidarity and eternal brotherhood of our nation,” Erdoğan said at an event marking the 21st anniversary of the ruling Justice and Development Party's (AKP) inception on Aug.
 15.

 Erdoğan referred to the attacks against Alevi communities and their prayer houses in the past weeks.
 “We are determined to protect [the unity of] our nation,” he stated.